Wenhao-Jiang/grace-periods/README.md

 # Grace periods in comparative effectiveness studies of sustained treatments

 # Introduction
-Here we provide the code to reproduce the analysis described in:
+Here we provide the code to reproduce the analysis described in: Wanis KN, Sarvet AL, Wen L, Block JP, Rifas-Shiman SL, Robins JM, Young JG.
+Grace periods in comparative effectiveness studies of sustained treatments.
+Journal of the Royal Statistical Society Series A: Statistics in Society. https://doi.org/10.1093/jrsssa/qnae002.

 # Organization
 - `main_sim.R` — R file which creates a simulated dataset and then applies an inverse probability weighted estimator to compute risk under natural and stochastic grace period treatment strategies.